-Reinstating the Mortgage
+Reinstating Your Mortgage in Colorado

 The first option you have when facing foreclosure in Colorado is to reinstate the mortgage.
 Reinstating the mortgage means that you catch up on your missed payments plus fees and costs.